SlowBubble/video-spreadsheet/README.md

 - In the position column, also render the end time (e.g. "0:00-1:12") by computing it via position + (end - start)

 ## M3d
+- Add a speed column, so that the user can enter the playback speed, which will be a number.
+Make the default 1.
+- During replay, you will need to generate a plan with that as a field and then use that to set the playback rate for the YT player.

 # M2 implementation
 Get it working with a 1 small overlap